retro16/acsi2stm/README.md

 Boot the floppy, open the A floppy drive and run INSTALL.PRG.
 The program will create partitions and a boot sector automatically.

-Now test the setup by ejecting the floppy and rebooting the emulated Atari.
+Now test the setup by ejecting the floppy and rebooting the Atari.
 The desktop should have extra icons for your newly created partitions (C, D, E, ...).

 Alternatively, you can partition the drive manually with ICDFMT.PRG and make it bootable with HDUTILS.PRG.
 You should set